kinnala/scikit-fem/docs/howto.rst

    >>> dofs.flatten()  # all DOFs, no matter which key
    array([ 0,  2,  5, 10, 14, 26, 30, 39, 40])

-If a name is associated with the set of facets it can be passed to :meth:`~skfem.assembly.basis.AbstractBasis.get_dofs`:
+If a set of facets is tagged, the name of the tag can be passed to :meth:`~skfem.assembly.basis.AbstractBasis.get_dofs`:

 .. doctest::